top of page

 What about a supplement?

-Does it matter when I eat calcium or take a supplement?
+Does it matter what time of day I eat calcium or take a supplement?

 Yes, calcium can reduce the absorption of these drugs when taken together: